Dodd-Frank Act Key Provisions: Volcker Rule, Derivatives Reform, and Resolution Planning

 Misconception: The CFPB has been abolished.

-Reality: As of early 2026, the CFPB's funding has been halved and staffing drastically reduced, but the agency has not been abolished.
-A December 2025 federal court order requires the administration to continue seeking funding.
-The CFPB is a Congressionally-created agency that cannot be eliminated without an act of Congress. [src6]
+Reality: As of mid-2026, the CFPB's funding has been halved and staffing drastically reduced, but the agency has not been abolished.
+The 30 December 2025 order in NTEU v.
+Vought clarified the preliminary injunction, rejected the DOJ Office of Legal Counsel theory that Federal Reserve operating losses block funding, and requires the administration to keep requesting funds (the matter is on appeal, with en banc rehearing granted 17 December 2025).
+The CFPB is a Congressionally-created agency that cannot be eliminated without an act of Congress. [src6, src11]

 Misconception: The Orderly Liquidation Authority means the government will bail out failing banks.